 Immediate source of acquisition: more recent transfers of SPTL material have included regular transfers of minutes and related papers, copies of SPTL publications, and papers donated by Professors William Twining, James Read, Fiona Cownie and John Bell relating to their time as officers of the Society.
 Professor Read has also donated some copies of the Directory and Newsletter.
 A further collection of papers has been passed to the Archives by Mr. Barry Hough dating from his period of office as Assistant Secretary from 1985-1990; the papers primarily comprise copy minutes, which have been added to existing holdings, and printed material.

 Appraisal, destruction and scheduling information: in 1995 an archivist was appointed to sort and list the archives of the SPTL as part of a project to identify records relating to legal education and research and to establish a legal education archive at IALS.
 The archive was appraised, weeded and sorted by the RLEA Archivist and an assistant in the same year.

-In 2009-2010 and again in 2014 a project archivist was appointed to integrate later accessions of material into the existing catalogue.
+In 2009-2010, again in 2014 and also 2020 a project archivist was appointed to integrate later accessions of material into the existing catalogue.
 This new material was appraised, weeded and sorted accordingly.

 Accruals: further accruals are expected.

 Related material: meeting minutes and papers which have been deposited by officers of the Society and which form part of their filing systems have been retained with their papers (SPTL 18, William Twining; SPTL 26, James Read; SPTL 33, Nick Wikeley; SPTL 34 (Peter Niven):

 - Council Minutes - SPTL 10 (1971-1984), SPTL26/8 (1972-1980), SPTL 20 (1985-1996), and SPTL 34/6 (1997-2001)